Art for Cancer Wellness

 - April 15

-- April 29
+- April 22

 - May 13

-- March 5
+- August 5

 Last Sunday of each month, 4 PM to 5:30 PM ET

-- April 27
+- April 26

-- May 25
+- May 31

-- June 29
+- June 28

-- April 30
+- August 30

-Saturdays, 2 to 3 PM ET
+Mondays, 7 to 8 PM ET

-- March 15
+- March 9

-- April 19
+- April 6

-- May 24
+- May 18

 Facilitators

-Em Jones, MA, LCPAT, ATR-P, BFA
+Em Masser, MA, LCPAT, ATR-BC, BFA

-Em Jones (she/her) is a registered and licensed graduate professional art therapist providing trauma-informed art therapy in Baltimore, Maryland.
+Em Masser (she/her) is a registered and licensed graduate professional art therapist providing trauma-informed art therapy in Baltimore, Maryland.
 A native of Baltimore, Em earned her Master of Arts in Art Therapy from Notre Dame of Maryland University and holds a Bachelor of Fine Arts from the Maryland Institute College of Art.

 Em's multifaceted experiences working as an art therapist with adults, adolescents, and children of diverse backgrounds and needs allows her to support individuals in a unique and collaborative manner.
 With an extensive background in art-making and creative processes, Em guides individuals through a creative healing experience that honors their journey and helps them to discover new meaning about themselves and their experiences.
 Em believes in art as a way of knowing; she is invested in the healing and transformative power of creative action for self-understanding, wellness, and improved engagement with life.